 One of these options creates additional seating to your apartment.

-- Armchair: Pier 1 Imports will add style to your apartment this armchair (31"W x 37.50"D x 35"H) available in flax linen, blue velvet, red velvet, olive green velvet, three florals/prints, a white/blue seersucker and coffee brown/tapestry upholstery.
-Regularly priced at about $500.
+- Armchair: West Elm will add style to your apartment this armchair (26.5"W x 31.5"D x 32.3"H) available in ink blue velvet, and boucle wheat.
+Regularly priced at about $450 for a single chair and $1,000 for a set of two.

 - Slipper chair: Lazboy's Nolita Premier Stationary Occasional Chair is a petite, armless slipper chair and ideal for a small room.
 Countless upholstery fabric choices range from solid colors, patterns and leathers.
 You can customize with several other fabric choices (around $570).

-- Ladder back chairs: These chairs are a great look for a country style décor for around $120.
-These white wood chairs with natural woven wicker seats can double as dining room chairs.
+- Ladder back chairs: These chairs are a great look for a country style décor for around $360.
+These white wood chairs with hardwood seats can double as dining room chairs.
 Add floral cushions and a lumbar pillow for colorful touches.

 Living Room End Tables and Coffee Tables